masterofobzene/UserScriptRepo/INFOS/ImageFap User Gallery Hider.md

 ### WHY?:
 ---------------
-That site is a dump filled with weidos trying to somehow convince people to become gay.
+That site is a dump filled with weirdos trying to somehow convince people to become gay.
 The site doesn't offer any blocking features only if you sign you get some filtering by tags, but the weirdos don't use tags or use false ones to get exposition.
 The site doesn't mind it seems.
 So here is your tool to fight back.
 LGBT my ass.